luca-martinelli-09/boschouse/README.md

 Family members can also add a message (using Telegram) that will be displayed in the digital doorbell.

+Using websockets, from Telegram a user can also answer to the doorbell, replying to the notification.

+Families can also activate and deactivate the doorbell.

 ## How to install it?

 Clone this repository